-Two externally funded FRDC projects have been granted to the Department of Fisheries.
-These are FRDC project 2010/200, "Innovative development of the Octopus tetricus fishery in Western Australia" and FRDC project 2009/206 "Development of Octopus Aquaculture."
+The aforementioned FRDC funded projects granted to the Department of Fisheries are titled:

+- 2010/200, "Innovative development of the Octopus tetricus fishery in Western Australia" and - 2009/206 "Development of Octopus Aquaculture."

 These projects will develop robust stock assessment and aquaculture methodologies for O. cf. tetricus to assist the future development of octopus as a sustainable fishery and important seafood product of Western Australia.